 Menstrual cups need to be inserted into the vagina, and many people think that the product will take their virginity, or is not safe.
-Eklund said she believed similar misconceptions before she received more information about menstrual cups.
+Eklund believed similar misconceptions before she received more information about menstrual cups.

-Additionally, for the nearly 75% of girls and women aged 15 to 49 years old in Ethiopia who have undergone female genital mutilation (FGM), menstrual cups can be especially intimidating.
+What's more, for the nearly 75% of girls and women aged 15 to 49 years old in Ethiopia who have undergone female genital mutilation (FGM), menstrual cups can be especially intimidating.
 FGM can cause survivors to experience infections during menstruation and feel more isolated and stigmatized during their period.